geoffreyrose/useful-dates/README.md

 # Useful Dates - PHP + Laravel Facade

 **Work in progress, not ready for production.
-It may never be, just something I'm experimenting around with.**
+It may never be, just something I'm experimenting with.**

 A simple and elegant PHP library for working with commonly used or desired dates in your applications.
 UsefulDates helps you quickly identify and retrieve important dates like holidays, birthdays, paydays, and other significant calendar events.

 This is an evolution of my other package [US Holidays](https://geoffreyrose.github.io/us-holidays/).

 You can add your own dates that can have as simple or complex logic as you want.

 With useful days you can also create extensions (not implemented yet) that contain your country-specific holidays, family and friends birthdays, or anything else you want.

-On it's one UsefulDates comes with no dates.
-It is a clean base that you can extend with your own dates with methods to calculate dates on demand on a page or to save in a database.
+On its own UsefulDates comes with no dates.
+It is a clean base that you can extend with your own dates and methods to calculate dates on demand to show on a page or to save in a database.

 ### Requirements
 * PHP 8.4+